red-prig/fpPS4/README.md

 ### Control layout
 To switch to borderless full screen mode, press Alt-Enter.

-FPPS4 support XInput-compatible gamepads natively.
-You can remap buttons by pressing Esc on keyboard during emulation.
+fpPS4 supports XInput-compatible gamepads natively.
+You can remap buttons by pressing Esc on the keyboard during emulation.
-Anyway you can use a keyboard input.
+Regardless, you can use a keyboard as a input.
-A Dualshock4 touchpad is emulating by mouse.
+A DualShock4 touchpad is emulated by the mouse.

-# KEYBOARD LAYOUT:
+# Keyboard layout:
 PS4 Gamepad button              | Keyboard button
 :------------                   | :------------
 Left Stick Up                   |W